John Poole (footballer, born 1932): Career

 John Poole was born in Stoke-on-Trent on 12 December 1932.
 After playing for numerous youth teams, including Ashley, Penkhull Youth Club, and Stoke City's youth team, Poole graduated through the Port Vale juniors to sign professional forms in September 1953.
 He did his national service with the Royal Electrical and Mechanical Engineers and served in Singapore, Hong Kong and Malaysia.
 Manager Freddie Steele handed him his debut on 28 April 1956, in a 3–2 win over Middlesbrough at Vale Park.
 Remaining as understudy to Ray King, he featured in three Second Division games in the 1956–57 relegation campaign.
 He played three Third Division South games in 1957–58, as new manager Norman Low recruited former Wales international Keith Jones as the "Valiants" new number one.

 Poole did not play in the 1958–59 Fourth Division winning campaign but had a run of games in the 1959–60 season, including playing in front of a Vale Park record crowd of 49,768 in 2–1 defeat to Aston Villa in the FA Cup.
 He managed to earn the first-team goalkeeping spot off Ken Hancock in November 1959, but he lost this position after fracturing his nose in a 6–3 defeat at Mansfield Town on 25 April 1960 – the penultimate game of the season.
 Manager Norman Low informed Poole's wife with a brief phone call: "Hello, Mrs Poole, Norman Low here.
 John's in the hospital with a broken nose.
 The good news is he hasn't fractured his skull.
 Goodnight!"
 He played just three Third Division matches in 1960–61, as Hancock firmly established himself as the club's preferred goalkeeper.
 Poole left on a free transfer in May 1961, and later played for Macclesfield Town and Werrington.
 Poole retired from playing in 1963.

 Style of play

-Poole was a goalkeeper with great anticipation and bravery.
+Poole was a goalkeeper with good anticipation and bravery.
 He played one game with a broken wrist.